How To Get A Digital Marketing Job

 You're going to want to pick a digital marketing path and then get started on learning the basics.

-These are the two paths that I recommend, but there are many more than just these two:
+These are the two paths that I recommend:

 - Search Engine Optimization (aka SEO)